ethereum/consensus-specs/specs/light_client/sync_protocol.md

 # Beacon Chain Light Client Syncing

-**NOTICE**: This document is a work-in-progress for researchers and implementers.
+**Notice**: This document is a work-in-progress for researchers and implementers.
 One of the design goals of the Eth 2.0 beacon chain is light-client friendliness, not only to allow low-resource clients (mobile phones, IoT, etc.) to maintain access to the blockchain in a reasonably safe way, but also to facilitate the development of "bridges" between the Eth 2.0 beacon chain and other chains.

 ## Table of Contents